cmenon12/contemporary-choir/README.md

 # Contemporary Choir

-As the Treasurer of [Contemporary Choir](https://www.exeterguild.org/societies/contemporarychoir/) (a University of Exeter Students' Guild society), I've found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
-As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier. *Please note that this repository is managed by me personally as an individual, and not by Contemporary Choir.*
+As the Treasurer of [Contemporary Choir](https://exetercontemporarychoir.com/) (a University of Exeter Students' Guild society), I've found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
+As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier.
+<br><br>In addition, I've also led the team to produce a [brand-new website for the society](https://exetercontemporarychoir.com), during which I've been able to draw on and apply skills learnt during my degree as well as learn some new skills (such as domain management and SEO) too.
+This repo currently has a plugin that I've tweaked myself especially for our website.
+<br><br>*Please note that this repository is managed by me personally as an individual, and not by Contemporary Choir.*

 [![GitHub issues](https://img.shields.io/github/issues/cmenon12/contemporary-choir?style=flat)](https://github.com/cmenon12/contemporary-choir/issues)
 [![GitHub license](https://img.shields.io/github/license/cmenon12/contemporary-choir?style=flat)](https://github.com/cmenon12/contemporary-choir/blob/master/LICENSE)